mega002/LunarLander/README.md

 # README #

-This project was part of the advanced machine learning course, taken in Tel-Aviv univerisy during Spring 2017.
+This project was part of the Advanced Machine Learning course, taken in Tel-Aviv University during spring 2017.
-It is an implementation of the policy gradient algorithm to the Lunar Lander environment of Open AI Gym.
+It is an implementation of the policy gradient algorithm, to the Lunar Lander environment of Open AI Gym.

 ### Requirements ###